-Clear reference to Progressive Web Apps
+A clear reference to Progressive Web Apps

 If a Progressive Web App is available for the currently visited website, there is now a plus button on the right side of the address bar, behind which the dialog for the installation hides.
-To make the user more aware, the long word “install” is first displayed in animated form and then faded out shortly afterward.
+To make the user more aware, the long word “install” is first displayed in animated form and then fades out shortly afterward.

 Progressive Web App Updates

 With the new version, the browser will now search for updates to the Progressive Web Apps on a daily basis instead of the previous three days.
 Obviously, the development is progressing even more in this area and apps are getting new features on average more often.
 In addition, web pages will be able to customize the message about installing PWAs.

 Changes to the popup blocker

 Google Chrome does not allow some features, such as opening pop-ups until the user interacts with a webpage.
 There are new rules, what counts as interaction and what does not.
 Pressing the ESC key no longer counts as an interaction.
 Moving the cursor or very short swipes is also no longer considered interaction, but clicking a content or typing in a form field already.

 When the user opens a new web page, Google Chrome will display a blank page for the transition, which will flash only briefly as the next page loads fast.
 This changes now for fast-loading websites because these should be omitted on the intermediate step.
 For this, the browser will wait for the answer to a webpage very shortly and react accordingly.